pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 The `SystemProfile` custom resource is used to configure the Learning Center Operator.
-The default system profile can be used to set defaults for ingress and image pull secrets, with specific deployments being able to select an alternate profile if required.
+The default system profile can be used to set defaults for ingress and image pull secrets, with specific deployments able to select an alternate profile if required.

->**Note:** Changes made to the `SystemProfile` custom resource (or through environment variables)
+>**Note:** Changes made to the `SystemProfile` custom resource (or by means of environment variables)
 >won't take effect on already deployed `TrainingPortals`.
-Those need to be recreated for the changes
+Those must be re-created for the changes
 >to be applied.
->Only the `TrainingPortal` resources need to be recreated, since this resource takes care of
+>Only the `TrainingPortal` resources must be re-created, because this resource takes care of
->recreating the `WorkshopEnvironments` with the new values.
+>re-creating the `WorkshopEnvironments` with the new values.

-## Operator default system profile
+## <a id="op-default-sys-profile"></a> Operator default system profile

-The Learning Center Operator will by default use an instance of the `SystemProfile` custom resource, if it exists, named `default-system-profile`.
+The Learning Center Operator, by default, uses an instance of the `SystemProfile` custom resource if it exists, named `default-system-profile`.
 You can override the name of the resource used by the Learning Center Operator as the default, by setting the `SYSTEM_PROFILE` environment variable on the deployment for the Learning Center Operator.